 Because they’re so critical for fundraising events like walkathons, we’re going to go step-by-step through the process of securing a sponsor:

-Step 1: Decide on the kinds of businesses that fit your needs
+1: Decide on the kinds of businesses that fit your needs

 Deciding on the kinds of businesses that fit your needs is arguably the hardest step of the process.

-It helps to start by looking into local businesses in your area.
+Start by looking into local businesses in your area.
 Try to find places that have a history of philanthropy.

 That being said, you don’t want to waste any efforts on companies that are spreading themselves too thin.

-Step 2: Figure out their marketing and promotion goals
+2: Figure out their marketing and promotion goals

 Sponsorships aren’t totally free.
 They come at a cost to your organization.

-Luckily that cost is usually just promotion-related.
+Luckily, that cost is usually just promotion-related.